Frequently Asked Questions

 -

 Hagens Berman attorneys advise owners of eligible vehicles to have the software update to resolve the theft defect performed as soon as possible.
 Please contact your local Hyundai or Kia dealer to inquire about this.
 If your vehicle is not eligible for the software upgrade, you are advised to use a steering wheel lock and/or install a glass breakage alarm or anti-theft system, or other aftermarket modification designed to deter or prevent theft.
-You should also save all your receipts, as you may be asked to produce them when you submit your settlement claim.
 Under the settlement, you are eligible for reimbursement up to $300 for such expenses.

 WHAT IF...